|PROSITE documentation PDOC00034 [for PROSITE entry PS00034]|

 The crystal structures of prd and Pax proteins show that the DNA-bound paired domain is bipartite, consisting of an N-terminal subdomain (PAI or NTD) and a C-terminal subdomain (RED or CTD), connected by a linker (see <PDB:1K78>).
 PAI and RED each form a three-helical fold, with the most C-terminal helices comprising a helix-turn-helix (HTH) motif that binds the DNA major groove.
 In addition, the PAI subdomain encompasses an N-terminal β-turn and β-hairpin, also named 'wing', participating in DNA-binding.
 The linker can bind into the DNA minor groove.
 Different Pax proteins and their alternatively spliced isoforms use different (sub)domains for DNA-binding to mediate the specificity of sequence recognition [4,5].

-Some proteins known to contain a paired domain:
+Some proteins known to contain a paired DNA-binding domain:

 PROSITE methods (with tools and information) covered by this documentation: